mb0/xelf-old/DESIGN.md

 If we have a full function type as hint, inferring the signature could be as simple as checking if all parameter references work with the declared type and whether the result type if comparable.
-The paramter sytax can use either index or key notation to refer to the parameters.
+The parameter syntax can use either index or key notation to refer to the parameters.

 To infer the signature without any hint we must deduce all parameter references and their order as well as the result type.
 The prefix allow us to identify all parameter references.
 We can use index